« BackEmoji as a Favicon Using SVG (2022)css-tricks.comSubmitted by andrei-akopian a year ago

 Using SVG and having the browser and OS provide the rendering of the emoji is perfect for the favicon of my tool!

-• netsharc 9 months ago
+• netsharc a year ago

 A quick search says it's possible to get the PNG data URL from a canvas.
 I wonder if it's viable to draw an emoji to a canvas, and extract the PNG out of it for the favicon.